isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/2d-renew-the-registration-of-an-individual.md

 ---
 layout: leftnav-page-content
-title: Update the Particulars of an Individual
+title: Renew the Registration of an Individual
 permalink: /law-practice-entities-and-lawyers/registration-of-individuals/renew-the-registration-of-an-individual/
-breadcrumb: Update the Particulars of an Individual
+breadcrumb: Renew the Registration of an Individual
 collection_name: law-practice-entities-and-lawyers
 second_nav_title: Registration of Individuals
 ---